import-js/eslint-plugin-import/docs/rules/order.md

 import main from './';
 ```

-Unassigned imports are not accounted for, as the order they are imported in may be important.
+Unassigned imports are ignored, as the order they are imported in may be important.

+Statements using the ES6 `import` syntax must appear before any `require()` statements.

 ## Fail